AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 g(x) = \frac{(d_L - d_H)x - (n_H d_L) + d_H n_L}{n_L - n_H}
 $$

+We give the denormalization function for sake of completeness.
+We will not use it since we excluded data regression from this chapter.

 ## What have we seen in this chapter

 This chapter was like a long road exploring different aspects of data manipulation.
 In particular, it explores: